sematext/docs/docs/logs/sending-docker-logs.md

 sematext/logagent
 ```

 ![Structured web server logs with container metadata](https://sematext.com/wp-content/uploads/2019/04/Screen-Shot-2019-03-12-at-14.35.26.png)

 _Structured web server logs with container metadata_

-With a few clicks, we can add widgets to create a web server logs dashboard, showing Top IP addresses and Top URLs or containers.
+With just a few clicks we can add widgets to create a web server logs dashboard, showing Top IP addresses and Top URLs or containers.

 ![Sematext UI with Top N widgets for various log fields](https://sematext.com/wp-content/uploads/2019/04/Screen-Shot-2019-03-12-at-14.43.56.png)

 _Sematext UI with Top N widgets for various log fields_

  That was a smooth start.
-To see all configuration options and instructions for Kubernetes, RedHat, IBM Cloud, please read the [Logagent Documentation](https://sematext.com/docs/logagent/installation-docker/#configuration-parameters).
+To see all configuration options and instructions for Kubernetes, Red Hat Enterprise, IBM Cloud, check the [Logagent configuration options](https://sematext.com/docs/logagent/installation-docker/#configuration-parameters).